kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 3. Enable automated recovery from stuck pod states without manual intervention
 4. Provide a simple, predictable update behavior for workloads that can tolerate downtime
 5. Support use cases like CI/CD environments, stateless applications, external storage applications, and LeaderWorkerSet patterns
+6. Add `Progressing` state condition to `StatefulSet` status for all strategies

 ### Non-Goals